MicrosoftDocs/SupportArticles-docs/support/sql/general/rolling-upgrade-sql-server-2019-2022.md

 **Cause:**

-The error occurs when the distribution database is part of an Availability Group (AG), and an in-place upgrade is attempted.
+The error occurs when the distribution database is part of an availability group (AG), and an in-place upgrade is attempted.

 **Resolution:**

-The fix for this issue is available in [SQL Server 2022 CU5](../releases/sqlserver-2022/cumulativeupdate5.md).
+The fix for this issue is available in [Cumulative Update 5 for SQL Server 2022](../releases/sqlserver-2022/cumulativeupdate5.md).

 **Workaround:**

 To work around this issue, follow these steps:

-1. Remove the distribution database from the Availability Group.
+1. Remove the distribution database from the availability group.
-1. Proceed with the upgrade to [SQL Sever 2022](/sql/sql-server/editions-and-components-of-sql-server-2022).
+1. Proceed with the upgrade to SQL Server 2022.
-1. After completing the upgrade, add the distribution database back to the Availability Group.
+1. After completing the upgrade, add the distribution database back to the availability group.

-> [!NOTE]
-> This issue can occur when upgrading from SQL Server 2016 SP2 CU3/SQL Server 2017 CU6 or later versions to SQL Server 2019 as well.
-The fix for this issue is available in [Cumulative Update 21 for SQL Server 2019](../releases/sqlserver-2019/cumulativeupdate21.md).

 ## More information